mortezagolzan/Trend_Analyzer/README.md

 # Trend Analyzer

-An application that analyzes trends and provides AI-powered insights using advanced LLM (Large Language Model) technologies.
-This project demonstrates practical implementation of various LLM tools and techniques for natural language processing and analysis.
+An application that analyzes trends and provides AI-powered insights using LLM.
+This project demonstrates a practical implementation of LLM using LangChain.

 ![Trend Analyzer Demo](data/demo.gif)